ananyasingh13/Face-Recognition-Project/README.md

 npm install
 npm start
 ```
 For the backend flask web serve, it'r required run the following command.
-It will install the packages according to the configuration file `requirements.txt`.
+It will install the packages according to the configuration file `requirements.txt`. cmake needs to be installed first. i used cmake version 3.22.4 for this project.
 ```
 $ pip install -r requirements.txt
 ```